🇳🇿

 Farm stays, rural B&Bs, and marae hospitality

-New Zealand farm stays and rural B&Bs are frequently dairy-farming operations where butter, cream, and cheese appear at every meal as defaults — and where plant-based alternatives may not be stocked.
-Traditional Māori hospitality at a marae involves communal kai (food) where declining dishes can carry real cultural weight.
-Contact hosts before arrival whenever possible; most will accommodate with notice, but assumptions about "vegan-friendly" accommodation don't transfer from city hotels to rural stays.
+New Zealand farm stays and rural B&Bs are frequently dairy-farming operations where butter, cream, and cheese appear at every meal as defaults and plant-based alternatives may not be stocked.
+Traditional Māori hospitality at a marae involves communal kai where declining dishes can carry cultural weight.
+Contact hosts before arrival whenever possible; most will accommodate with notice.

 Cuisine Trap